keithamus/kayclass/README.md

 > For all details and documentation:
 > http://github.com/kayframework/k-doc

-K-Class is a simple Class implementation inspired by Backbon, but using ES5 features.
+K-Class is a simple Class implementation inspired by Backbone, but using ES5 features.
 This means it copies property values such as enumerability and writability across classes.
 It also has proper prototypal inheritence using Object.create.